 It is important to offer support and empathy for the person suffering from mental illness.
-Understand and learn to accept that a person can demonstrate unusual thoughts or behaviour as an effect of the mental illness he/she is suffering from.
+Understand and learn to accept that a person can demonstrate unusual thoughts or behaviour as an effect of the mental illness or mental disorder he/she is suffering from.
 Listen to the person and try to understand what he or she wants or is trying to express.
 Avoid making hurtful comments when you are frustrated.

 Mental illness is no different from any other illness – it has its own signs and symptoms, diagnosis and cure, as well as ways to manage it.
 You should not be ashamed of your loved one's condition.
 Accepting your loved one's condition can also help to ease any hidden feelings of guilt or fears that the sufferer may undergo due to his/her predicament.
 If they have not yet started treatment, encourage them to seek help from professionals such as a psychiatrist, psychologist, counsellor or doctor, as early as possible.
 Be a pillar of support and be involved in their medical progress.

 Initially, you may encounter stigmatisation and discrimination.
-You may also face employment barriers, for example, a prospective employer may probe into your medical condition or inform you that you are an unsuitable candidate.
-Be honest and truthful about what your past and take this chance to explain to your prospective employer on how you can contribute to the organisation.
+You may also face employment barriers; for example, a prospective employer may probe into your medical condition or inform you that you are an unsuitable candidate.
+Be honest and truthful about your past and take this chance to explain to your prospective employer on how you can contribute to the organisation.
 If you find that it is too much for you to take, relax and give yourself some time to search for a suitable job with a supportive environment.

 Try to immerse yourself in social gatherings and overcome the initial anxiety in meeting new people.
 The more 'hellos' and 'good-byes' you go through, the less stressed you would become.

-Generate awareness of mental illness amongst friends, relatives and in your workplace.
+- Generate awareness of mental illness amongst friends, relatives and in your workplace.
 Give them an opportunity to understand more about mental illness.